When you are looking online at all the backpacks available you will often find yourself wondering “what are backpacks

-These days Cordura is a complete brand with a portfolio of Cordura materials that cover a wide spectrum of applications.
-It all started though with a single 1000D Nylon thread created using a specific air-jet process.
-The result was very strong and durable Nylon thread that Jansport went on to use in their backpacks back in the 1970s.
+Today, Cordura is a complete brand with a portfolio of Cordura materials that cover a wide spectrum of applications.
+It all started in 1967 with a single 1000D Nylon thread created using a specific air-jet process.
+The result was very strong and durable Nylon thread that Jansport went on to use in their backpacks not longer after it was invented.

 Today, their fabrics consist of a range of durable Polyester and Nylon products that are trusted by many brands and military branches around the world.
 So, when you see Cordura mentioned in a backpack material, you know you are getting quality material.

-These days Kodra seems to be mainly produced by a variety of Asian manufacturers, so is not as tightly controlled as Cordura.
+today, Kodra is mainly produced by a variety of Asian manufacturers so is not as tightly controlled as Cordura.
 However, it is considered to be very abrasion resistant just like Cordura is.

 However, in the process of solving this problem, they developed a very strong and durable material: Ballistic Nylon.
 It is basically a piece of woven Nylon fabric that has a very specific weave that makes it stiffer and more wear-resistant than normal Nylon.
 The typical weave is 2×2, which means two yarns of thread are woven in each direction instead of one.
 There are lots of variants around though.